hmdc/rce-interactive-tools/doc/source/development/architecture.rst

   Entitlements = "admin mail_manager_root hmdcOpsview rt cvs jabber desktopadmin jenkins login_manager_rce bomgar"

-* A number of these ClassAd elements are added by rce_submit.py and are have effects on job routing.
+* Some of these classad elements are added by rce_submit.py and have effects on job scheduling.

 * Upon submission, rce_submit.py polls the central manager, every five seconds, to check whether the job has started yet, polling for a maximum of 90 seconds.
 The ``POLL_TIMEOUT`` is set in ``hmdccondor/HMDCCondor.py``.

-* When the poller finds that the submitted ClassAd now has a ``JobStatus == 2``, ``rce_submit.py`` launches Xpra to connect to the running job's xpra server.
+* When the poller finds that the submitted classad has a ``JobStatus == 2``, ``rce_submit.py`` launches Xpra to connect to the running job's xpra server.

-Server-side Operations
+Server-side operations
 ----------------------

 Starting a job